 The mental effects of CBD and THC

 When it comes to the mental effects of THC and CBD, the two can feel very different.
 Part of this has to do with the intense psychotropic high associated with THC.
+What does THC do?
 Taken by itself, THC’s mental high can include feelings of euphoria and calm, which can uplift depression and anxiety.
 But it can also negatively impact short-term memory, affect movement and coordination, provoke feelings of anxiety and paranoia, alter perceptions and sensations, and generally leave people feeling less functional than normal.
 This psychoactive high can be a big deterrent to use for some, while others enjoy it and find medicinal benefits from the mood-boosting effects.
 THC can affect people differently—some may find the high very pleasant while others find it intolerable.

 CBD, on the other hand, has such a mild mental effect that many have mischaracterized it as being non-psychoactive.
 CBD doesn’t have the same type of intense psychoactive high as THC, and doesn’t impact a patient’s functionality with the sometimes extreme side effects we see from THC.
 However, CBD does have some notable psychoactive effects that can be quite helpful for patients.